mintapi/mintapi/README.md

                             arguments
       --start-date [START_DATE]
                             Earliest date for which to retrieve transactions.
-                            Used with --extended-transactions.
-Format: mm/dd/yy
+                            Used with --transactions or --extended-transactions.
+Format: mm/dd/yy --end-date [END_DATE]
-      --end-date [END_DATE]
                             Latest date for which to retrieve transactions.
-                            Used with --extended-transactions.
-Format: mm/dd/yy
-      --include-investment  Used with --extended-transactions
+                            Used with --transactions or --extended-transactions.
+Format: mm/dd/yy --include-investment  Used with --extended-transactions
       --skip-duplicates     Used with --extended-transactions
       --show-pending        Exclude pending transactions from being retrieved.